mastering-js/masteringjs.io/tutorials/fundamentals/global-variable.md

-In JavaScript, any variable defined outside any function is part of the [global scope](https://www.w3schools.com/js/js_scope.asp) and is a global variable that any function can access.
+In JavaScript, any variable defined outside any function or block is part of the [global scope](https://www.w3schools.com/js/js_scope.asp) and is a global variable that any function can access.

 ```javascript
 const answer = 42;